 Each year I give a percentage of all proceeds to an animal sanctuary or wildlife rehabilitation center.
-This year I’m happy to share that all donations will be given to the Elephant Nature Park in Northern Thailand.
+For this year, I’m happy to share that all donations will again be given to the Elephant Nature Park in Northern Thailand.
 I was lucky enough to visit this beautiful sanctuary and spent a couple days photographing and spending time with their herd.
 Lek, the founder, has dedicated her life to rescuing elephants, giving them a place to heal from their abuse, both medically and emotionally.
 I learned so much, from how much it takes to feed them each day (up to 6oo pounds of fresh fruit and vegetables!), to the heartbreaking practice called “Phajaan,” the common tradition of “Breaking the Spirit” of baby elephants for submission.
 Whether they’ve come from working in the logging industry, giving rides to tourists on their backs, street begging in cities, or sustaining injuries from land mines, this organization has given them a beautiful second chance at a life full of joy, peace, and protection.

 Each elephant has their own Mahout, a person who is with them from sunrise to sunset, every single day.
 They serve as their primary caretaker, protector, and companion.
 During the long days, they’ll carve wooden figurines of their elephants to sell and raise money for the sanctuary.
 The average lifespan of an Asian elephant is 70 years, and it’s common for them to have the same Mahout for the majority of their lives.